marcusportmann/devops/README.md

 **platform_instance**_**environment***

-e.g. local_dev, digital_prod, digital_dr, local_1_dev, local_2_dev, etc.
+e.g. digital_dev, digital_prod, digital_dr, analytics_dev, analytics_uat_, etc.

 The benefit of this approach is that clusters associated with different environments can be referenced in the same file in order to connect them, e.g. production and DR clusters where replication needs to be configured between these clusters.

+## Confluent

+The **devops** project provides a playbook and an associated set of roles that support the deployment of Confluent clusters.

 ## Ports